redhat-openstack/website/source/blog/2016-03-02-how-i-started-contributing-to-rdo-project.html.md

 During the starting of liberty release, the RDO CI used to break due to missing packages.
 It was then I learned about [RPM packaging](https://www.rdoproject.org/packaging/rdo-packaging.html) and started fixing those packages.
 Currently, I am maintaining 16 [Fedora packages](https://admin.fedoraproject.org/pkgdb/packager/chandankumar/) and have learned a lot on how to fix packages when things went wrong.

-At the same time, I had started sending out RDO Bug Statistics to RDO mailing list.
-It's a plain text report of how many new bugs filed for different component linked with RDO product from Bugzilla with comparison with the previous week.
-You can look out for RDO bug statistics email on every Wednesday in the RDO mailing list.
+At the same time, I had started sending out [RDO Bug Statistics](https://www.redhat.com/archives/rdo-list/2016-March/msg00004.html) to the RDO mailing list.
+It's a plain text report of how many new bugs were filed for different component, linked with the RDO product from Bugzilla, with comparisons to the previous week.
+You can look out for RDO bug statistics email on every Wednesday on the RDO mailing list.

-I am also involved in Python3 porting and including test requirements for RDO packages which are still in progress.
-I learned how to help other package maintainers to improve their packages which are consumed as a dependency in RDO.
+I am also involved in Python3 porting and including test requirements for RDO packages, which are still in progress.
+I learned how to help other package maintainers to improve their packages, which are consumed as a dependency in RDO.

-In last three months, I worked with CERN guys to package Magnum and Magnum client, learned how a new OpenStack service is packaged and imported in RDO.
+In last three months, I worked with the CERN guys to package Magnum and Magnum client, where I learned how a new OpenStack service is packaged and imported in RDO.

-Apart from that, I am contributing to Delorean Project which powers the RDO CI and the RDO website during DOC and RDO test days.
+Apart from that, I am contributing to the Delorean Project which powers the RDO CI and the RDO website during DOC and RDO test days.
 I've been also maintaining 4 [RDO packages](https://github.com/redhat-openstack/rdoinfo/blob/master/rdo.yml).

 **So, is contributing to RDO easy?**
 Yes.